mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Distributed Simulation

 The third technique is distributed simulation.
-The basic idea is that instead of having the server be authoritative over the whole simulation, we _distribute_ objects across player machines, such that players take authority over some part of the scene, in effect _becoming the server_ for those objects.
+The basic idea is that instead of having the server be authoritative over the whole simulation, authority is _distributed_ across player machines, such that players take authority over different parts of the world, in effect _becoming the server_ for those objects.

 <img src="/img/networked-physics-in-vr/gta5.jpg" width="100%"/>